SageHack/hacklair/content/31c3-conferences-wrapup.md

 ### Why watch?

-Because you have a mobile phone, and any decend hacker can use SS7 to mess you up :P
+Because you have a mobile phone, and any decent hacker can use SS7 to mess you up :P

 ---